timruffles/js-class/slides/index.template.md

 # this lesson will pitch a piece of code using
 # functions, flow control, primitives and variables
-# that we will be able to full comprehend by the end
+# that we will be able to full comprehend by the end:
 # - functions
-#   - motivation: cohesive chunks of code, keeping problems small
 #   - writing and reading declaration/expressions, picking between
-#   - motivates: scope
 #   - using first class nature
 #       - passing in functions
 #       - returning functions
 #   - destructuring
 #   - understanding arrow functions (minus this)
 #   - making deliberate use of closures
+#   - motivates: scope
+#       - hoisting
 # - variables
 #   - reference vs value
 #   - reasoning about scope